 - What has happened to a culture where these questions aren’t raised or even worse where raising such questions is seen as being defiant?

 Each one of us lives inside our own personal narrative which takes its cues from the larger cultural narrative of the society into which we are born.
 We embrace some aspects of the narrative and reject other aspects.
 Certainly our social and economical survival relies on our engagement with our culture to some degree.
 Even in cases where a person turns away from their native culture, it is virtually impossible to make a clean break from its influence.
-I’m not suggesting one should either, only that it’s wise to reflect on the whats and whys of what we think we’re overcoming.
-It’s wise to wrestle with the fact that the seeds around beliefs and behaviours were well planted before we were able to decide whether or not we wanted to adopt them.
-It’s wise to wonder about the implications and cultivate some discernment.
+I’m not suggesting one should either, only that it’s prudent to reflect on the whats and whys of what we think we’re overcoming.
+It’s prudent to wrestle with the fact that the seeds around beliefs and behaviours were well planted before we were able to decide whether or not we wanted to adopt them.
+It’s prudent to wonder about the implications and cultivate some discernment.

 I can never be entirely free from the impact that my culture has on me anymore than I can be free from the impact that literacy has had on me.
-Even if I decided to divest myself of all my belongings and head for the heart of the Amazon rainforest to live out the rest of my days with an oral tribal culture who read the aliveness of everything around them without referring to a page.
-Even if I never again look at a written word, I cannot be free from the impact that the written word has had on me.
+Even if I decided to divest myself of all my belongings and head for the heart of the Amazon rainforest to live out the rest of my days with an oral tribal culture who commune with the aliveness of everything around them without ever referring to a book .. even if I never again look at a written word, I cannot be free from the impact that the written word has had on me.
 For better or worse, my ability to read and write has shaped my brain and shaped how I perceive the world and consequently how I engage with it.
 It’s important to bear this in mind and to consider just how far reaching cultural influences actually are.
 And then to wonder what this also says about our ability to make choices that hold an enduring regard for life.
 How well honed is that ability?